SomePogProgrammer/somepogprogrammer.github.io/README.md

 This project, and it's corresponding code/repository is protected by copyright.

-I "SomePogProgrammer" reserve all rights to this repository and it's code, under no circumstances may you feature my portfolio's code in any personal, private, or educational application.
+I "SomePogProgrammer/Quincy M. Dack" reserve all rights to this repository and it's code, under no circumstances may you feature my portfolio's code in any personal, private, or educational application.